Choosing a Color/Planetary Filter

 |#82A Light Blue||Useful||Twilight surface||Upper clouds||Polar caps, Surface||Belt transition||Band transition|

 The Light Yellow filter enhances detail of red and orange-colored phenomena in the belts of Jupiter.
 It increases contrast of the blue-colored Maria on Mars by reducing scattered light from these areas, while allowing passage of more green light thus highlighting yellow dust clouds as well.
 It provides improved resolution of detail on Uranus and Neptune in large telescopes (over 10").
 The light yellow filter is popularly used to enhance lunar features, particularly in small telescopes (below 8").
 In comets, it brings out highlights in yellowish dust tails and enhances the coma.
+See all available light yellow filters.

 The Yellow-Green color contrasts well with the red and blue characteristics of surface features on Jupiter and, to some degree, Saturn.
 It darkens the Maria visible on Mars and accentuates the Cassini Division in Saturn's rings.
 It also improves visual detail on Uranus and Neptune slightly, again in telescopes with 10" or more of aperture.
+See all available yellow-green filters.

 The Yellow Filter increases the contrast of blue and green areas on Mars, thus darkening the Maria, oases and canal markings, while lightening the orange-hued desert regions.
 It sharpens boundaries of yellow dust clouds and the blue clouds in the Martian atmosphere and is thus a favorite for viewing the red planet.

 The yellow filter contrasts strongly with blue-colored features on Jupiter and Saturn, thus enhancing red and orange features of the belts and the zones.
 It darkens atmospheric currents containing low-hue blue tones and may be used for studies of the polar regions on these planets.
 Like the other yellow-tinged filters, it improves detail in larger telescopes in Uranus and Neptune while with Venus it reveals otherwise low-contrast features.
 This filter also enhances definition in comet tails and is useful in increasing the contrast of lunar features in telescopes of 6" aperture and larger.
+See all available yellow filters.

-The Deep Yellow filter is used to bring out Martian surface features and the polar ice caps.
+The Dark Yellow filter is used to bring out Martian surface features and the polar ice caps.
 It darkens Maria, lightens orange-hued desert regions and sharpens boundaries of yellow dust clouds.
 Used on Jupiter and Saturn, it penetrates and darkens atmospheric currents containing low-hue blue tones and is useful for polar-region studies.
 It can also be used to enhance the orange and red features (bands and festoons) on these planets and for low-contrast cloud detail on Venus.
 For Uranus and Neptune the filter improves detail in larger telescopes (11" aperture and larger).
 For comets, it enhances tail definition.

 Try it also on lunar surfaces as well as for daylight observation of Venus and Mercury.
+See all available yellow/amber filters.

 The #21 Orange Filter reduces or blocks transmission of blue and green wavelengths.
 It sharpens boundaries between yellow-orange areas and blue-green regions on Mars, resulting in a darkening of edge-detail in the Maria.
 Use it on Jupiter and Saturn to sharpen contrast and enhance detail in the belts and polar regions and to bring out the Great Red Spot.
 The filter also enhances viewing of festoons and polar regions.
 It will also slightly increase surface details on Saturn, particularly highlighting the bands and blue polar regions.
-This one behaves very similarly to the #15 but gives slightly more contrast
+This one behaves very similarly to the #15 but gives slightly more contrast.

 The filter greatly enhances lunar features.
 It can be used to reduce sky brightness during daytime observations to improve viewing of Venus and to reveal surface features on Mercury.
 When used on comets in large telescopes, the orange filter enhances definition of dust tails and comet-heads.
+See all available orange filters.

 The Light Red Filter is another great filter for use on Mars, Jupiter, and Saturn, but because of lowered light transmission, it may not perform well for 6"; and smaller telescopes.
 It carries out many of the same functions as the #21 and the #15, but with more contrast, bringing out marginally defined blue-green surface detail.